mrcljx/wwdcdl/README.md

 # wwdcdl

-Small program to download WWDC videos (written in Go)
+Small program to download WWDC videos and slides (written in Go)

 ```
 Usage: